Sign Language Mac & Cheese

 Whisk in the sodium citrate until fully dissolved.

 Melt the cheese.
 Gradually add the shredded cheddar and gouda, stirring constantly.
 Stir until the sauce is completely smooth and glossy.
+While sodium citrate helps keep the sauce silky, still avoid overheating, since too much heat can still mess with the texture.

 Season.
 Add the mustard powder and smoked paprika.
 Stir, then taste and season with salt and pepper.